MohamedAbdellatef/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights my industry best practices in data engineering and analytics.
+This repository showcases a complete data warehousing and analytics pipeline, demonstrating skills in data modeling, ETL processes, and reporting.
+It includes:
+- Data ingestion from multiple sources
+- ETL (Extract, Transform, Load) processes for cleaning and structuring data
+- Data warehouse design using best practices
+- Analytical queries for business insights

+Built to simulate real-world data engineering scenarios, this project serves as a portfolio example of end-to-end data pipeline development.

 ---
 ## 🏗️ Data Architecture